eoscanada/eosc/OFFLINE_VOTING.md

 the Airtight computer) and sets an expiration of one hour for the roundtrip to happen.

+You can check its unpacked data with `eosc tx unpack unsigned-tx.json`.

+NOTE: you can use any `eosc` commands that produce transactions (like `eosc transfer`, `eosc system delegatebw`) in the same way.

 6. [ONLINE COMPUTER] Copy the `unsigned-tx.json` file to your Airtight Computer by whatever means.